microsoft/PowerToys/README.md

 - Added a new utility: Hosts File Editor.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
 - Thanks [@niels9001](https://github.com/niels9001) for the design help on the UI!
 - Thanks [@davidegiacometti](https://github.com/davidegiacometti) for fixing the bugs found and adding features up until release!
-- Thanks [@AtariDreams](https://github.com/AtariDreams) for consolodating the packages comparing to rest of the project!
+- Thanks [@AtariDreams](https://github.com/AtariDreams) for consolidating the packages comparing to the rest of the project!
 - Thanks [@htcfreek](https://github.com/htcfreek) for adding a scrollviewer to the entry editor!

 ### Keyboard Manager